|

 Adding zinc granules to

-copper(II) sulphate solution, removes the blue colour of the copper(II) salt,
+copper(II) sulfate solution, removes the blue colour of the copper(II) salt,

-leaving a colourless solution of zinc sulphate and a pinky-brown
+leaving a colourless solution of zinc sulfate and a pinky-brown

 deposit of copper.